Meet Pepper.

 R is for really great blogs, like the ones listed on the lower right of this page.
 Treats for the soul, they are.
 The world is a better place because of them and I am better for having read them.
 Join me.

 I is for the Internet.
 Naperville Now is very grateful for a place to hang her thoughts, even if she doesn't do it as often as she would like.
-Wiki says, "As of 16 February 2011 (2011 -02-16), there were over 156 million public blogs in existence."
+Wiki says, "As of 16 February 2011 (2011 -02-16)[update], there were over 156 million public blogs in existence."
 That, my friends, is a lot of words.
 Thank you, 46 followers, for reading mine.
 (Connie signed up twice, so I guess it's really 45.)

 S is for Showers of Hope, an organization that supports poor children.
 My friend Sue is hosting a party tonight for her girlfriends so we can celebrate the season as well as contribute to this worthy cause.
 Great idea, Sue.
 Thanks for the invitation to help.